Brookhaven annexes LaVista Park neighborhood; adds 2,000 residents

 The LaVista Park Civic Association requested annexation into Brookhaven using what is called the “60% method” — the requirement that at least 60% of property owners and 60% of voters in the area sign a petition agreeing to become part of the city so no referendum is necessary.
 According to its application to the city, the civic association got 71% of the property owners to sign the petition and 65% of all voters.

-District 4 Councilmember Joe Gebbia, whose district includes the newly annexed area, said he believes LaVista Park is the largest annexation into a city using the 60% method that bypasses holding a referendum.
+District 4 Councilmember Joe Gebbia, whose district includes the newly annexed area, said he believes LaVista Park is the state’s largest annexation into a city using the 60% method that bypasses holding a referendum.
 He praised the LaVista Park Civic Association for the work done to make the annexation a reality.

 “This has been a year in the making … and has taken a lot of effort,” he said.
 “This was a team effort.”